 If you develop any cold or flu symptoms, the college asks that you self-isolate straight away and get a PCR test (a test that is sent to the lab) as soon as possible.
 Lateral Flow Tests are often too inaccurate.
 It is vital that you do this to eliminate COVID-19 as an option, and do not simply assume your symptoms are that of a cold/flu.
 Please notify the porters and the Homerton Isolation Team immediately upon feeling ill or entering isolation.

 Protect each other

 It is important to understand that no vaccine is 100% effective and we need to continue to take the following simple measures to reduce the risk of catching or passing on COVID-19:

 - COVID-19 is most commonly spread through close contact with an infected person.
 If an infected person is close, they can spread the virus via respiratory droplets which are produced when they breathe, cough, sneeze, talk or sing.
 Limiting close contact and wearing face coverings can reduce this risk.
-As such, you are strongly encouraged to wear face coverings in all communal areas.

 - Socialise outside if you can, and make sure rooms are well ventilated, for example by opening windows.

 - It is less common to catch COVID-19 via contact with a contaminated surface but it is possible to be infected if you touch a surface contaminated with the virus and then touch your nose, eyes or mouth.
 Hand washing with soap and water/ using hand sanitiser remains important.